saeidamiri1/MFASA/README.md

 wkTuple: A Web Interface for Alignment-Free Multiple Sequence Analysis [link]

 faktuple: A R library to run Multiple Sequence Free- Alignment via k-tuple [link]

+Cite: Amiri, S., and Ivo, D. (2017).
+A toolkit for Multiple Free-Alignment Sequence Analysis via R and web-interface.